Turkey says U.N. "indirectly" backs Syria oppression

 "In not taking a decision, the U.N.
 Security Council has indirectly supported the oppression.
 To stand by with your hands and arms tied while the Syrian people are dying every day is to support the oppression," Erdogan said.

-In February, the Turkish prime minister described a veto by permanent Security Council members China and Russia of a U.N. resolution on Syria as a "fiasco for the civilized world".
+In February, the Turkish prime minister described a veto by permanent Security Council members China and Russia of a U.N. resolution on Syria as a "fiasco for the civilised world".

 Russia and China have vetoed two council resolutions condemning Assad for turning his army on civilians.